ScooloV/bbpedia/docs/death_zone/new_inducements.md

 avoid the attacking florra.

 Any Standing players hit by Strange Flora are Knocked Down.
-When a player is Knocked Down by Strange Flora, you may apply a +1 modifierr to either the Armour roll or Injury roll.
-This modifierr may be applied after the roll has been made.
+When a player is Knocked Down by Strange Flora, you may apply a +1 modifier to either the Armour roll or Injury roll.
+This modifier may be applied after the roll has been made.

 0-1 WIZARD INDUCEMENT:
-SP0RTS NECR0THEURGE
+SPORTS NECR0THEURGE
 150,000 GOLD PIECES, AVAILABLE TO ANY TEAM
 WITH THE 'SYLVANIAN SP0TLIGHT' SPECIAL RULE
-*Not all practitioners of dark magic are inclined to run* *their own teams.
+*Not all practitioners of dark magic are inclined to run their own teams.
 A great many prefer the steady wages* *and stress-free work offered by the various Cabalvision* *networks, pursuing their own interests in their spare time* *(everyone needs a hobby).
-In these more enlightened* *times, Necromancers are also far more welcome within* *the various Colleges of Magic, enabling them to offer their* *services to coaches in need as hireling Wizards.
+In these more enlightened* *times, Necromancers are also far more welcome within the various Colleges of Magic, enabling them to offer their* *services to coaches in need as hireling Wizards.
 Due to* *their singular and all-consuming passions though, they* *tend to stick to what they know and, rather than hurling* *firreballs, are usually hired to coax a bit